diyessi/explications/content/articles/autodiff1.md

 We can even take this further by letting $I,J$ be a partitioning that carries axis positions.
 For example, $I$ could be the odd axes and $J$ could be the even axes, and they could even match different axes in different tensors.
 And with the axes carrying the position, $I,J$ and $J,I$ mean the same thing.
 Automatic differentiation doesn't care about axis order or how tensors are implemented.
 On the other hand, it is very important when implementing the operations.

 If $I$ is empty, we treat it as having one empty coordinate, so $I,J$ acts like $I$ and the coordinates in $I,J$ are the same as those in $J$.
 This is the same as how a tensor with no axes is a scalar.

+For coordinates outside of the shape, i.e. with an axis having a negative value or a value not less than the length in the shape for that axis, we assume the tensor is $0$.
+This is not necessary but it will simplify the description of some operations, such as convolution.

 ## Broadcast